Riizade/Homebrew-Garbage/rules.md

 Task difficulties:
 -----
 WORK IN PROGRESS
-This section will contain a table of a target roll value, and a description of how difficult the task it represents is to accomplish.
+This section will contain a table of a target roll value, and a description of how difficult is s to accomplish the task it represents.

 Attempting a Task
 -----